CLNEulalia/Express-Intro/readme.md

   res.send(`hello ${req.params.name}`)
 })
 ```
+> Note: the `request` and `response` objects are often shortened to just `req` and `res`.

 - Our route has changed!
 What is different?

-Route parameters are named sections of our path, they are placeholders that capture values at their location in a URL.
+Route parameters are named sections of our path, they are placeholders (similar to variables) that capture values at their location in a URL.
 These values are held in the `req.params` object and can be used to deliver custom responses to an HTTP request.

 Now if we visit `http://localhost:4000/bob`, we should see: